-- Microeconomics, 11th edition, by David Colander (McGraw-Hill) - Connect software (McGraw-Hill) - iClicker Student app subscription (see additional information below)
+- Microeconomics, 12th edition, by David Colander (McGraw-Hill) - Connect software (McGraw-Hill) - iClicker Student app subscription (see additional information below)

-Microeconomics 11e + Connect:
+Microeconomics 12e + Connect:

 The Colander e-textbook and its accompanying Connect software are inputs for acquiring human capital in Econ 201.
 They will help you understand the economic way of thinking.
-Though he divides his time between Middlebury College and Sanibel Island, treat Mr. Colander as a second professor in the course.
+Please treat Mr. Colander as another professor in the course.

-The e-textbook is made available through a software called "Connect".
+The e-textbook is made available through a software called "Connect."
 There will be two different links made available to you.
 One link will be on the main lecture Canvas page and the other link will be on your discussion section Canvas page.